AlexMolCode/cypress-automation-tests/README.md

 - `cypress/e2e/api/api-error-spec.cy.js`
 - `cypress/e2e/api/auth-spec.cy.js`

-Since the JIRA board isn’t publicly accessible, I’ve included screenshots of the bug tickets I created.
-Each file is named with its Jira ticket number and a short description, and those ticket IDs match the ones referenced in the test cases above.
+Since the Jira board isn’t publicly accessible, I’ve included screenshots of the bug tickets I created.
+Each file is named with its ticket number and a short description, and those ticket IDs match the ones referenced in the comments within the files above.
 View the folder [here](https://github.com/AlexMolCode/cypress-automation-tests/tree/main/bug-reports).

 ## CI/CD via GitHub Actions
 This project uses GitHub Actions to automatically run Cypress tests on every pull request.
 The pipeline includes:
 - All UI tests using both Chrome and Firefox
 - All API tests

-These checks ensures all test cases before code is merged, simulating a real-world CI/CD workflow.
-Below is an example of a successful test run for this branch.
+These checks ensures the regression suite passes before code is merged, simulating a true CI/CD workflow.
+Below is an example of a successful test run.

 ![CI Pipeline](./images/ci-pipeline.png)

 ## Local Test Reports with Mochawesome
-When Cypress tests are run locally in headless mode (`npx cypress run`), Mochawesome generates an easy-to-read HTML report in the `cypress/reports/` folder.
-The report lists each scenario as an individual test case with a clear pass/fail status, and attaches screenshots automatically for any failed tests.
+When Cypress tests are run locally in headless mode (`npx cypress run`), Mochawesome generates a visual HTML report in the `cypress/reports/` folder.
+The report lists each scenario as an individual test case with a pass/fail status and attaches screenshots for failed tests.

 ![Mochawesome Report](./images/mochawesome-report.png)